Kin The Know

 This may be due to bloating, excessive weight gain, or both.
 Women with PCOS will often find it difficult to lose belly fat.

 One study looked at the levels of visceral adipose tissue (VAT) and subcutaneous adipose tissue (SAT) between those with PCOS and controls.
-The results found that those with PCOS had higher visceral fat, despite having normal BMIs, and had more visceral fat surrounding their organs.
+The results found that those with PCOS had higher visceral fat, despite having a normal BMI (body mass index), and had more visceral fat surrounding their organs.

 Visceral fat is harder to lose than subcutaneous fat, and it is the type of fat that causes the abdominal wall to push outwards, giving a beer-belly look to the PCOS belly.